notesofdabbler/Scratch/deeplearning_with_R_ec2_setup.md

 The AMI already has tensorflow and keras installed in conda environments.
 I used the conda environment "tensorflow\_p36".
 Also, anaconda is installed under /home/ubuntu.
-Since we are logging into RStudio as a different user, we need to added the path to anaconda.
+Since we are logging into RStudio as a different user, we need to add the path to anaconda (Otherwise, we will get an error with `use_condaenv` command that conda binary was not found).
 So before running the code, I executed the following 2 commands within the RStudio session

     # add anaconda3 in /home/ubuntu to current user PATH
     Sys.setenv(PATH=paste("/home/ubuntu/anaconda3/bin",Sys.getenv("PATH"),sep=":"))